vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 . āṁk 42 k nityaṁnaimittikaṁkāmyam utsavaṁca samācaret |

 The editor of the Ajitāgama, ṇr̥ Bhatt, quotes the Acintya- and refers to the Uttarakāmikāgama ad loc.
-The underlying idea seems to be that these bhaktas have reached sārūpya  with Śiva and can therefore be depicted with four arms, though they keep the distinct \(iconographic\) characteristics of the devotee: two hands forming an a˜
+The underlying idea seems to be that these bhaktas have reached sārūpya  with Śiva and can therefore be depicted with four arms, though they keep the distinct \(iconographic\) characteristics of the devotee: two hands forming an añjali, as a

-njali, as a

 true devotee should, two others holding li ˙